Rome Guide

 Villa Medici, aerial view

-Piazza Siena, seat of equestrian competitions
+Piazza di Siena, site of equestrian competitions

 Towards the end of the Fiorello La Guardia avenue, you find the imposing Villa Medici, which is owned by the French government.
 It hosts the French Academy of Fine Arts, where French scholars of Italian Renaissance live with scholarships.
 The Villa has a phenomenal Italian garden, hardly accessible to the publish, and of which you can see above an aerieal view, taken from a hot air baloon which flew regularly from the Borghese Gardens in the years 2002-2005.

-Other highlights of the park, near the Villa Medici, are a lake with geese and swans, dedicated to Aesculapius (above photo), where you can hire a boat and row, and the Piazza Siena, an equestrian stadius where international competitions are held (the 1960 Rome Olympic equestrian games were held here).
+Other highlights of the park, near the Villa Medici, are a lake with geese and swans, dedicated to Aesculapius (above photo), where you can hire a boat and row, and the Piazza Siena, an equestrian stadium where international competitions are held (the 1960 Rome Olympic equestrian games were held here).

 Borghese museum - aerial view